Follow this checklist to achieve perfect Assessment Decision LPACs.

 Spring

-2) Use the EB Reclassification criteria chart to identify students with the Potential to Exit.
+2) Use the Annual Review Dashboard to identify students with the Potential to Exit.
 (PTE)

-3) Send Reclassification Rubrics to teachers for the PTE students.
+3) Send Subjective Teacher Evaluation Rubrics to teachers for the PTE students.

 4) Schedule and Conduct Annual Review LPACs for all EB students including served EB students, parental denials, and Monitors.